 Key Research Interests

-My first project analysed U.S.-Italian relations and American foreign policy during the early years of the cold war.
-It explored the multiple strands of an alliance between state elites in Rome and Washington alongside an increasingly prominent international network of business, labour, and religious protagonists.
-Analysing the struggle against the Italian left through all means short of war, it explores how the approach – termed ‘political warfare’ – appeared to outline a way to defeat communism around the world without the risks of full-scale hot war.
-My book, The United States, Italy, and the Origins of Cold War: Waging Political Warfare, 1945-1950 was published by Cambridge University Press (2014).
-To hear more about the book there are some interviews at http://www.cambridgeblog.org/2014/08/war-short-of-war/ and http://newbooksinhistory.com/2015/03/11/kaeten-mistry-the-united-states-italy-and-the-origins-of-cold-war-waging-political-warfare-cambridge-up-2014/.
+My first book explored the origins of “cold” war through the multi-faceted nature of U.S.-Italian relations post-World War II and American attempts to wage “war short of war.”
+It explored an alliance between elites in Rome and Washington alongside an increasingly prominent international network of business, labour, and religious protagonists.
+Analysing the U.S. fight against the Italian left, it revealed how political warfare appeared to outline a way to defeat communism around the world.
+The United States, Italy, and the Origins of Cold War: Waging Political Warfare was published by Cambridge University Press (hb 2014, pb 2016).
+To hear more about the book, here are some interviews with fifteen eighty-four and New Books Network.

-A second project, funded by the Leverhulme Trust, examined the public debates surrounding American interventionism and covert action since 1945.
-Focusing on the multiple - and frequently conflicting - narratives crafted by politicians, spies, journalists, scholars, and activists, it considered the intellectual struggle to shape understanding of U.S foreign relations, especially the CIA.
-I have published articles and guest edited a special issue of Intelligence and National Security that examines these themes.
+Another project, funded by the Leverhulme Trust, examined public debates surrounding American interventionism and covert action since 1945.
+Analysing the multiple – and frequently conflicting – narratives of politicians, spies, journalists, scholars, and activists, it considered the intellectual and cultural struggle to shape understanding of U.S foreign relations and the CIA.
+I edited a double-special issue of Intelligence and National Security that examined such themes in historic and contemporary contexts.

-I teach courses on twentieth century American history, U.S. foreign relations, the Cold War, intelligence, and protest and dissent.
+I teach courses on twentieth century American history, U.S. in the World, the cold war, intelligence, and protest and dissent.